Psychologists at QPS offer psychotherapy (i.e., treatment) and assessment for:

 What to expect

-Your clinician will strive to understand the nature of your current concerns during the initial assessment phase of treatment.
-Sometimes questionnaires are used to better understand your behaviours and social-emotional functioning.
+Your clinician will strive to understand the nature of your current concerns during the initial meetings.
+Sometimes questionnaires and psychological measures are used to better understand your behaviours and social-emotional functioning.
 Your clinician will typically ask for:

 • Your description of the problem (for example, when did the problem start, what makes it better or worse, how does the problem affect your work, school and social life)